abernst4/DistributedSystemEmulation/README.md

 3)Randomly chooses a node to send this hearbeat

 ## Load Balancer
-The load balancer sits between the client and the master; it's purpose in this project is to resend client requests to the new master - in the event that the previous master goes down.
+The load balancer sits between the client and the master; it's purpose in this project is to send responses to the client from the master and resend client requests to the new master - in the event that the previous master goes down.